Luzifer/wasm-openssl/README.md

 </html>
 ```

-Be sure to have a top-level function `opensslLoaded()` defined as this will be called in the initialization of the `openssl.wasm`.
+If you have a top-level function `opensslLoaded()` defined, this will be called in the initialization of the `openssl.wasm`.
 This serves as a notification you do have now access to the top-level functions `encrypt` and `decrypt`:

 ```javascript
 function decrypt(ciphertext, passphrase, callback) {}